Pyramid of Sahure: Necropolis

-There is a largely unexplored necropolis found through the side-entrance on the transverse corridor's southern end.
-It is thought to be the burial ground of Sahure's consort, Meretnebty, and son, Netjerirenre.
+There is a largely unexplored necropolis found through the side-entrance on the transverse corridor's southern end that is thought to be the burial ground of Sahure's consort, Meretnebty, and son, Netjerirenre.

 Later history

 Funerary cult

 The funerary cults at Abusir remained active through the reign of Pepi II at the end of the Sixth Dynasty, but their continuation beyond this time is a matter of dispute.
 Daily services, including offerings made before the false door of the offering hall and at the statues of the chapel, were held in the mortuary temple.
 Reliefs on the temple's side entrance walls depict processions of individuals with offerings entering into the temple, accompanied by detailed instructions for the butchers and porters.
 Sahure's funerary domains were also depicted on the reliefs of the causeway.
 Portrayed are processions of offering bearers bringing foodstuffs and leading animals into the temple.
 More than 200 funerary domains of Lower Egypt are shown on these blocks accounting for the most extensive record of such funerary domains yet discovered.

 Priests who served Sahure's funerary cult include Tepemankh II, who also served numerous other kings from Sneferu to Userkaf; Nikare, priest of the cult of Sahure and of the sun temple of Nyuserre; Senuankh and Nenkheftka, priests of the cults of Userkaf and Sahure; Kaemnefret, priest in Sahure's pyramid and in Neferirkare's pyramid and sun temple; Kuyemsnewy and Kamesenu, priests of the cults of Sahure, Neferirkare and Nyuserre; and Khabauptah, priest of the cults of Sahure, Neferirkare, Neferefre, and Nyuserre.